Owners Sarah Hui & Gert, Rosalie & Camille Janssens

-We do this because growing calves' stomachs are simply not big enough to eat enough hay to satisfy their energy requirements in winter.
+Growing calves' stomachs are simply not big enough to eat enough hay to satisfy their energy requirements in winter.
 So, they will mobilize energy from their fat cells.
 Such metabolic stress leads to tougher meat.
-The vegetables also allow us to finish a small framed female calf before its second winter.

 About three years before a calf ends up on your plate, our cows are artificially inseminated in mid-summer.
 A.I. gives us access to the very best bulls in the world.
 It also allows us to match every cow to a different bull.
 We look for the perfect match.
-In 2016, we used Simmental, Angus, Charolais, Limousin Wagyu and Belgian Blue sires.
-We really hope that the Belgian Blue cross will work out as planned: leaner meat, less marbling, extreme tenderness, shorter fibres, and heavier muscling... but we will not know for sure before the fall of 2018!
+In 2018, we used several Limousin and Angus bulls, some Simmental and some Wagyu.
+But we will have Belgian Blues ready to go this winter. sires.

 Since finishing depends on frame size, using different bulls helps us to optimally finish year-round, while keeping the herd synchronized.
 We measure frame size and weigh our calves regularly in order to determine perfect finish.